DockYard/ember-in-viewport/README.md

 ### Classes

-This allows you to absolve yourself from using a mixin in native classes!
+Special note: The service based approach allows you to absolve yourself from using a mixin in native classes!

 ```js
 import Component from '@ember/component';